Skip to Content

 • Place the shallot in the oil and fry it gently until golden brown.

-• Let the crispy shallot pass through a wire mesh strainer to prevent it from continuing cooking in the hot oil.
+• Let the crispy shallot pass through a wire mesh strainer to prevent it from continuing to cook in the hot oil.

 • Return the crispy shallots to the oil and let them suspend in the oil.
 This method will keep the shallots from the air and remain crisp.
 You can also store the shallot separately in an airtight container.